corda/corda/README.md

 ## Development State

-Corda is currently in very early development and should not be used in production systems.
-Breaking changes will happen on minor versions until 1.0.
-Experimentation with Corda is recommended.
+Corda is under active development and is maturing rapidly.
+We are targeting production-readiness in 2017.
+The API will continue to evolve throughout 2017;
+backwards compatibility not assured until version 1.0.

 Pull requests, experiments, and contributions are encouraged and welcomed.